 Opinion by Richard Baird Posted 27 April 2012

 Fat Cow is a specialist beef restaurant, located on Singapore’s Orchard Boulevard, that takes a Japanese Wabi Sabi approach to meat selection, preparation and presentation.
 The restaurant’s visual identity, developed by design bureau and think tank Foreign Policy, reflects this pragmatic approach to cooking with a simple visual combination of monogram, sans-serif logo-type and seared wood finish.

 “Drawing inspiration largely from the Japanese aesthetic – Wabi Sabi – with traits that include simplicity, economy, austerity, modesty and the appreciation of the ingenuous integrity of natural objects and processes, wood is used primarily as the platform of this brand communication.
 Note the non-uniformity and texture to suggest the Wabi Sabi beauty of imperfection.
-The mark and the laser etching on the wood are also reminiscent of the branding of cattle.”
+The mark and the laser etching on the wood are also reminiscent of the branding of cattle.” – Foreign Policy

-The heat treatment across the rich red/brown laminates and veneers draws in the grilled aspect of the menu while the light line weight, minimal, spacious and monochromatic execution of the printed menus introduces a delicate sense of placement and presentation.
+The heat treatment across the rich red/brown wood laminates and veneers draws in the grilled aspect of the menu while the light line weight, minimal, spacious and monochromatic execution of the printed menus introduces contrast and a delicate sense of placement and presentation.
 Unfortunately this simplicity has been heavily compromised by a very dull and superfluous website and an unforgivable use of gradients, drop shadows and bevels across the Facebook and Twitter avatars.